crux-lab/sectioned-recycler-view/README.md

 RecyclerView.Adapter adapter = sectionDataManager.getAdapter();
 recyclerView.setAdapter(adapter);
 ```
-After that you can use SectionDataManager, that implements SectionManager interface, to add/remove/replace sections in your RecyclerView.
+After that you can use SectionDataManager that implements SectionManager interface to add/remove/replace sections in your RecyclerView.
 ```java
 sectionDataManager.addSection(new MySimpleAdapter());
 int cnt = sectionDataManager.getSectionCount();